 Access key

-A security credential consisting of an ID and secret key used for programmatic authentication to APIs and cloud services.
+An access key is a security credential consisting of an Access Key ID and Secret Access Key, used to enable secure programmatic access to APIs and cloud services in IAM systems.